patelamitkumar/design-principle/README.md

 	}
 }
 ```
-Now if there is need of summation of any other type of number (real, prime etc), you dont need to duplicate the sum logic.
-Just invoke the sum method with the list of required numbers.
+The code above is now abiding by the rule of DRY and hence client can use the sum behaviour for any type of numbers.

 <a href=../../tree/master/src/main/java/dry>Refer the complete example here</a>